PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 # Variational AutoEncoders

 >  As a technique emerged years ago, VAE has been proved to have a broad application in the field of data generation and be effetive in genearting complicated data.
-This post aims at discover the math behind VAE.
+This post aims at discovering the math behind VAE.

 ## 1. Latent Variables